 Carbs are NOT your enemy

-Other nutrients such as certain amino acids and fatty acids can’t be manufactured by the body and hence we need certain amounts of protein & fats in our diets without fail.
+Other nutrients such as certain amino acids and fatty acids can’t be manufactured by the body, and hence, we need certain amounts of protein and fats in our diets without question.

-When it comes to fat loss, the main guiding principle is the Calories In Vs Calories Out.
-Meaning, if you stay in a calorie deficit, your body will lose fat irrespective of the fact that you’re eating carbohydrates or not.
+When it comes to fat loss, the main guiding principle is Calories In vs. Calories Out.
+Meaning, if you stay in a calorie deficit, your body will lose fat irrespective of whether you’re eating carbohydrates or not.

-The reason some one on keto is losing weight is because they are in a caloric deficit and not because they’ve completely eliminated carbs.
-Though some people like doing keto simply because it helps them feel satiated for long without eating a lot.
-And so if that’s the reason you want to do keto, then by all means, go ahead.
+The reason someone on Keto is losing weight is because they are in a caloric deficit, and not because they’ve completely eliminated carbs.
+Though some people like doing Keto simply because it helps them feel satiated for long without eating a lot.
+And if that’s the reason you want to do Keto, then by all means, go ahead.

-But if you’re someone like us who likes carbs around their workouts, then by all means, add them to your diet.
-Just make sure that you’re keeping your protein intake high and are in a caloric deficit.
+But if you’re someone like us who like carbs around their workouts, then by all means, add them to your diet.
+Just make sure that you’re keeping your protein intake high, and are in a caloric deficit.

-If you’re someone who is into resistance training, a good starting place would be 2-5 grams / Kg body weight.
+If you’re someone who is into resistance training, a good starting place would be 2 to 5 grams / Kg bodyweight.

-People who engage in endurance training need way more carbs than someone who resistance trains since they need to maximize the amount of glycogen that is stored in their bodies.
-That way, when they’re out there running the race for long periods of time, they can delay fatigue as long as possible.
+People who engage in endurance training need way more carbs than someone who engages in resistance training.
+Since the former need to maximize the amount of glycogen that is stored in their bodies.
+That way, when they’re out there running the race for prolonged time periods, they can delay fatigue as long as possible.

-Hence, they need anywhere between 5-12 grams / Kg body weight per day depending upon their training intensity.
+Hence, they need anywhere between 5 to 12 grams / Kg bodyweight per day, depending upon their training intensity.

 Those who resistance train need much less carbs than someone who is into endurance training.
-And so if you’re someone who doesn’t like carbs, feel free to keep them at a minimum in your diet.
-And if you love them, feel free to add them in your diet.
-Just make sure you’re having enough protein and staying in a caloric range that supports your goals.
+And if you’re someone who doesn’t like carbs, feel free to keep them at a minimum in your diet.
+And if you love them, feel free to add them in your diet, but just make sure you’re having enough protein, and staying in a caloric range that supports your goals.